rylan-michael/.dotfiles/nvim_notes/configuration.md

         - autoload/: A directory where autoloaded functions and scripts can be placed.
         - ftplugin/: A directory for filetype-specific settings.
         - after/: A directory for user-specific customizations that are loaded after the main configuration.
 Users can place their customizations here to override default settings or plugin configurations.

+## Plugins

+Plugins are managed by Lazy.vim which has a specific configuration system for plugins.

+`lazy.lua` loads statically-defined plugins and their configurations as lua modules.
+Each file can define a separate plugin and plugin configuration and lazy.vim will recognize and apply those changes made at runtime or at load.
+Learn more about it from [Structuring Your Plugins](https://github.com/folke/lazy.nvim?tab=readme-ov-file#-structuring-your-plugins).